Music

 MUSC 480.
 KEYBOARD LITERATURE I. 2 Credits.

-A study of keyboard literature from pre-Baroque through Classical Periods.
+An in-depth study of keyboard literature from Baroque through Classical Periods.
+Includes in-class performances, listening, and discussion.

 MUSC 481.
 KEYBOARD LITERATURE II.
 2 Credits.